neuropathbasel-pub/CnQuant/README.md

 http:localhost:8060/cqall
 ```

-# Installation with pip and execution without Docker or WSL2
+# Alternative ways to install and run CnQuant apps

-For installation and execution without Docker or WSL2, please refer to following repositories
+Alternative way of installation and running CnQuant apps are described in separately in the apps' repositories

 - [CQmanager](https://github.com/neuropathbasel-pub/CQmanager)
 - [CQcalc](https://github.com/neuropathbasel-pub/CQcalc)